-QA Test Metrics for Software Quality
+QA Test Metrics and QA Process for Software Quality

 Testing is a key element of software development.
 It tells us if our product is going to perform as expected, and flags important flaws before they become major issues.
 More importantly, testing gives us quantitative data that helps us measure improvements and progress.
 A popular adage in science is that you cannot test what you cannot measure, and software quality is no exception.